rwxayheee/rwxayhee.github.io/_posts/2023-12-17-ADCP-Suite-and-AGFRGUI-in-Ubuntu-VM-on-Apple-Silicon.md

 ## Step 3: Enabling the *Multiarch* and *Multilib* Support

 Although very briefly summarized as just _enabling “multiarch” or “multilib” support_ in the UTM documentation for Rosetta, it is crucial to ensure the x86_64 programs have the required AMD64 libraries and the list of libraries can be software-specific.
 In this step, we will first **update the list of sources** for such available packages and **add AMD64 as a foreign architecture** to Ubuntu's package manager, `dpkg`.
-Then, we will **install some essential AMD64 libraries and the specific ones** needed by the programs in the ADCP suite.
+Then, we will **install some essential AMD64 libraries and the specific ones** needed by the ADCP suite.